 Turns out, the amygdalae are the paths, gates, and gatekeepers to the brain's memory, emotion, and decision-making areas - and our sex drive, too!
 These little almond-shaped brain nuggets "integrate" emotions, emotional behavior, and motivation.
 It turns out that they play a bigger role in sex drive than we ever realized, see this article in Psychology Today.

 Wait!
 What?
 That makes them pretty. damn. important!
 My amygdalas are my good friends, what about yours?

-Should that stop us from trying out this hypothesis?
-Of course not!
 We don’t have any time to waste when it comes to developing our superpowers!
 We are not doing anything invasive, or sneaky, or dangerous by using natural materials and making our own informed decisions.
-We aren't taking advantage of ourselves, the way we are taken advantage of by influencers -- we're taking advantage of our innate abilities in the same way we'd train to sing, or paint, or dance.
+We aren't taking advantage of ourselves, the way we are taken advantage of by commercialism -- we're taking advantage of our innate abilities in the same way we'd train to sing, or paint, or dance.

 But here I want to emphasize the point to only use natural materials.
 How do you improve your #ScentLife?
 By reconnecting with nature- the natural world and also your natural self!

-In these first two posts I explained why I named my brand Take Kontrol and what I mean by Fragrance Flow Molecular System.
-If you liked what you read so far, my next post will be a real treat.
+In the first two posts I explained why I named my brand Take Kontrol and what I mean by Fragrance Flow Molecular System.
+This post gives you a perspective for appreciating your own natural fragrance.

 Last minute advice: